kadena-community/docs/docs/basics/quickstart.md

 ### Step-by-step instructions

 1. Go to [kadena.io/chainweaver](https://kadena.io/chainweaver-tos/)
-2. Download desktop version for macOS, Linux or Windows
+2. Agree to the terms of service and click "Create new wallet"
-3. Open Chainweaver and follow the 3-step process for creating a new wallet:
+3. Follow the 3-step process for creating a new wallet:

 - Set password
 - Record recovery phrase
 - Verify recovery phrase

-Detailed set-up instructions can be found in the [Chainweaver User Guide](chainweaver/chainweaver-user-guide).
+To download Chainweaver and find detailed instructions on Chainweaver usage go here [Chainweaver User Guide](chainweaver/chainweaver-user-guide).

 ## Testnet Account Setup